matthewg42/Mutila/README.md

 * *DigitalInputButton* - switch from a digital input pin(pullup).
 * *AnalogInputButton* - switch from an analog input pin.
 * *DualInputButton* - switch from combination of two other buttons.
-* *DebouncedButton* - timeslice-based debounced button class with input from an DigitalInputButton object.
+* *DebouncedButton* - timeslice-based debounced button class with input from a DigitalInputButton object.
 * *DebouncedAnalogButton* - timeslice-based debounced button class with input from an AnalogInputButton object.
-* *DualAnalogButton* - timeslice-based debounced button class with input from an AnalogInputButton object.
+* *DebouncedDualButton* - timeslice-based debounced button class with input from a DualInputButton object.
 * *DiscretePot* - use a potential divider attached to an analog input to return a discrete value within a specified range - includes smoothing.
 * *ToggleButton* - each press flips state from on to off.